-As you go through each tool, the Recorder will write your family's agreements in the Family Meeting Record which will serve as your family's "official" record of your meeting.
+As you go through each tool, the Reader should start by reading their responses from their Individuals Tools, then each of the other family members can share their own responses.
+The Recorder will write your family's agreements in the Family Meeting Record which will serve as your family's "official" record of your meeting.
 The Shared Assessment begins on pg.
-6 of the Family Meeting Record.
+5 of the Family Meeting Record.

-A few notes as you move from tool to tool and item to item:
+A few notes as you move from item to item:

-- " Be ready to talk about those things that caught your eye during the Individual Tools exchange where you see eye to eye and where you have differences. - " If you have major differences on some of the items, see the "How Do We Deal With Major Differences During Our Family Meeting?" tip sheet located on the OFOW website. - " When all is said and done, you may still be left with areas where you can't agree or are undecided right now.
-You'll have an opportunity to include these areas in your Family Care and Support Plan and you will also address them in Part C when you discuss your Follow-up Plan.
+- " Be ready to talk about those things that caught your eye when you were reveiving each other's Individual Tools where you see eye to eye and where you have differences. - " If you have major differences on some of the items, see the How Do We Deal With Major Differences During Our Family Meeting? tip sheet located on the OFOW website. - " When all is said and done, you may still be left with areas where you can't agree or are undecided right now.
+You'll have an opportunity to include these areas in your Family Care and Support Plan and you will also address them in Part B when you discuss your Follow-up Plan.